Due to inclement weather, CDE will be closed starting at noon on Friday, Nov. 8

 Requesting Funds

-For a link to the request for funds form and more information on the process, visit the State Grants to Libraries Request for Funds page.
+For more information and resources on the process, visit the State Grants to Libraries Request for Funds page.

 Q: How do I request funds?

-A: All funds must be requested on a reimbursement basis using an online request for funds submission process.
+A: All funds must be requested on a reimbursement basis using GAINS.

 Q: I have not yet expended any funds, can I still request my allocated amount?